Create a Website Account - Manage notification subscriptions, save form progress and more.

-One way to help keep the dirt compact and sturdy is to use plants to maintain your retaining wall.
+Using plants to maintain your retaining wall is one way to help keep the dirt compact and sturdy.
 Their roots will help hold the soil in place and reduce erosion.

 Overflowing Saturation.
 If the ground behind your retaining wall does not drain properly, you will begin to experience failure.
 When water collects and puddles behind the retaining wall, the pressure against the wall can easily double.
-To prevent this, you may need to ensure that your yard is graded correctly to direct water away from the wall.
+To prevent this, you should ensure that your yard is graded correctly to direct water away from the wall.

 Foundation Settlement.
 Retaining walls are built to keep soil materials from falling.
 However, the soil underneath a retaining wall can begin to compress or subside, causing the wall to settle.
 Unfortunately, if the retaining wall settles enough, the entire wall can fail.

 Seek Professional Services.
-We recommend that you hire a professional if you have a retaining wall to assess your wall for damages and make necessary repairs.
+We recommend hiring a professional if you have a retaining wall to assess your wall for damages and make necessary repairs.